colinsurprenant/tweitgeist/README.md

-# Tweitgeist v0.0.1
+# Tweitgeist v1.0.0

 Tweitgeist analyses the Twitter Spitzer hose and compute in realtime the top trending hashtags using [RedStorm](https://github.com/colinsurprenant/redstorm)/[Storm](https://github.com/nathanmarz/storm).
-What makes this interesting other than being a cool Storm example, is the fact that this architecture can scale at full Twitter Firehose scale without much modifications.
+What makes this interesting other than being a cool Storm example, is the fact that this architecture will work at **full Twitter Firehose scale** without much modifications.

 - See the [slideshare presentation](http://www.slideshare.net/colinsurprenant/twitter-big-data) about Twitter Big Data and Tweitgeist.
 - See the live demo on [http://tweitgeist.needium.com/](http://tweitgeist.needium.com/)